HandBrake/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-debian.markdown

 Installing dependencies on Debian
 =================================

-The following instructions are for [Debian](https://www.debian.org) 10 Buster.
+The following instructions are for [Debian](https://www.debian.org) 10 Buster and 11 Bullseye.

 Basic requirements to run commands: